MicrosoftDocs/community-content/community-content/content/dapr-multi-app-run.md

 ## Microservices with Dapr

-[Dapr](https://dapr.io) is a portable, event-driven runtime that enables developers to efficiently build resilient, microservice-based, applications that runs on the cloud and edge.
+[Dapr](https://dapr.io) is a portable, event-driven runtime that enables developers to efficiently build resilient, microservice-based applications that runs on the cloud and edge.
 Developers like to use Dapr since it offers ready to use building blocks for workflow, state management, publish/subscribe, configuration, secrets management, and more.
 These building block functionalities are exposed through a set of HTTP and gRPC APIs, so any language that supports these protocols can use Dapr.

 ![Dapr Overview](media/dapr-multi-app-run/dapr-overview.png)